Callie's Award Winning Buttermilk Biscuit Recipe & Techniques

 Biscuit Making

-It's funny – I grew up thinking that everyone handmade their own buttermilk biscuits at home like I did with my mom and grandmothers.
-Biscuits from a can?
+It's funny – I grew up thinking everyone handmade their buttermilk biscuits at home like I did with my mom and grandmothers.
+From a can?
 No way!
 In the past two decades of building Callie's Hot Little Biscuit, I've learned two things:

 1. Everyone has a biscuit story – whether it be making them with their grandmama as a kid or popping the Pillsbury can on the side of the counter every Christmas.